-Under Kagame, Rwanda has transformed into one of Africa’s most stable and least corrupt countries, but is also said to have a “repressive peace.”
 “I knew they would go low, but I didn’t know they would go that low,” Rwigara tells Quartz, sitting outside a friend’s apartment in a suburb of Kigali where her small campaign team had assembled for the day.
 She claims the photos were the work of the ruling party, the Rwandan Patriotic Front (RPF), but declined to provide any evidence.
 “It was done to discourage me, but it has not dissuaded me.
 It’s given me more determination,” she says.

 On July 7, election authorities release the final list of presidential candidates, including the Rwanda’s current president, Paul Kagame.
 Official campaigning will begin before the national elections is held on Aug.
 4. It will be the country’s third multi-party presidential election since the 1994 genocide that killed 800,000 people, many of them Tutsis, a minority group to which the president belongs.

 Since then, Rwanda has been dominated by one man and one party.
 Under Kagame and his party, the RPF, the country has been transformed into one of Africa’s most stable countries and least corrupt governments.
 It’s home to the highest proportion of women in parliament—61% of seats in its lower house are held by women—and a growing economy that makes use of drones, high speed internet installed across the country, and other “smart city” technologies.